-The purpose of my visit was to attend a meeting called by the World Health Organization (WHO).
-The regional office for Asia and the Western Pacific had summoned the meeting on the legal and ethical issues of AIDS.
-I am a member of the WHO Global Commission on AIDS.
-That is a body of twenty-five Commissioners, appointed from the four corner of the world, and with different expertise, to advise the Director General of WHO (Dr H Nakajima) on worldwide strategies to combat the spread of the AIDS epidemic.
-Among the Commissioners are the two scientists credited with the isolation of the human immuno-deficiency virus (HIV), which is the cause of AIDS: Dr Luc Montagnier of France and Dr Robert Gallo of the United States.
-Membership of this body has given me a rare and privileged insight into the battle against of a global epidemic of frightening potential.
+My second concern arises from my membership of the Global Commission on AIDS at the World Health Organisation.
+That body, established in Geneva, comprises twenty-five Commissioners from different regions and with different expertise.
+It is established to advise the Director General of WHO (Dr H Nakajima) on world-wide strategies to combat the spread of the AIDS epidemic.
+Among the Commissioners are the two scientists credited with the isolation of the HIV virus which is the cause of AIDS: Dr Luc Montanier of France and Dr Robert Gallo of the United States.
+Membership of the Global Commission has given me a privileged insight into the battle against a global epidemic of truly frightening potential.
+In that battle, legal measures have but a small role to play.